santhoshepam/dotnet-docs/docs/core/deploying/runtime-package-store.md

 </Project>
 ```

 The runtime package store can then be provisioned by running a `dotnet store --manifest [target-manifest.xml] --runtime [runtime id] --framework [target framework]` command.
-Multiple target manifest paths can be passed to a single [`dotnet store`](../tools/dotnet-store.md) command.
+Multiple file paths can be passed to a single [`dotnet store`](../tools/dotnet-store.md) command.

 The output of the command is a package store under the `.dotnet/store` subdirectory of the user profile, unless a specific location has been specified using the `--output` option.
 The root directory of the store contains a target manifest `artifact.xml` file, that can be made available to be downloaded by application authors who want to target this store when publishing.